aroneklund/DTU-27626-cancer/README.md

 You should see this line:
 "chr1	50973993	rs746646631	C	T	.
 PASS	DB;ECNT=1;HCNT=2;MAX_ED=.;MIN_ED=.;NLOD=33.99;TLOD=7.29	GT:AD:AF:ALT_F1R2:ALT_F2R1:FOXOG:QSS:REF_F1R2:REF_F2R1	0/1:129,6:0.044:3:3:0.500:3973,169:66:63	0/0:132,0:0.00:0:0:.:4093,0:75:57"

-Explanation of each part of the line above is in the header of the file (use less command to look at it).
-Importantly, the column starting with 0/0 refers to the normal sample while the one beginning with 0/1 refers to the tumor.
-After genotype (GT) we have allelic depth (AD) hich is "129,6" (i.e. 126 and 6 for the reference and mutant allele respectively).
+Explanation of each part of the line above is in the header of the VCF file (use "less" command to look at it).
+Importantly, column starting with 0/0 refers to the normal sample while column beginning with 0/1 refers to the tumor.
+After genotype (GT) we have allelic depth (AD) which is "129,6" (i.e. 126 and 6 for the reference and mutant allele respectively).
 Then comes allelic frequency which is a fraction of the mutant allele out of all aligned bases in this position.
+For more information about MuTect2 output go to [MuTect2](https://software.broadinstitute.org/gatk/documentation/tooldocs/current/org_broadinstitute_gatk_tools_walkers_cancer_m2_MuTect2.php).

 Q3: Try to search [dbSNP](https://www.ncbi.nlm.nih.gov/snp) for rs746646631.
 What gene does it belong to?
 Is this mutation protein-chainging?